-Over the past several weeks, a great deal has been written and spoken about the 35th President of the United States, John F. Kennedy, who was assassinated 50 years ago on November 22, 1963.
+Over the past several weeks, a great deal has been written and spoken about the 35th President of the United States, John F. Kennedy, who was assassinated over 50 years ago in November of 1963.
 That anniversary fell on a Friday, as did Kennedy’s murder in Dallas.
 While nobody who was sentient at the time is likely to misremember Kennedy’s assassination – or the funeral that followed it, or the killing of his assassin on national television – recollections of Kennedy’s presidency are not so pure.
 Human memory is imperfect in many ways.
 At best, it is selective.
 Much worse, memory is prey to numerous biases, errors and distortions.

 In Shakespeare’s Julius Caesar, Mark Antony said at Caesar’s funeral, “The evil that men do lives after them; the good is oft interred with their bones.”
 One wonders whether the opposite is true in Kennedy’s case.
 People are generally aware of both good and bad aspects of the Kennedy years, but memory of the good seems to win out.
 On the positive side are his charismatic persona, inspirational rhetoric and ambitious agendas.
 The negatives include philandering, passivity on some crucial issues and deception about his health.
 All of these and numerous other aspects of his administration are debated endlessly.

 But there is one aspect of JFK’s presidency that has received too little attention.
 Kennedy felt that the Limited Test Ban Treaty with the Soviet Union, signed in August and ratified in September of 1963 outlawing nuclear tests in the atmosphere, was one of the most far-reaching accomplishments of his administration.
 In a commencement address at American University in June of that summer, sometimes called the “Strategy of Peace” speech, Kennedy outlined the possibility of a completely new relationship with Russians, moving beyond the Cold War and its tensions and standoffs.